prentissw/obsidian-charted-roots/README.md

 # Canvas Roots: Genealogical Family Tree Plugin for Obsidian

+> **⚠️ Alpha Status (v0.1.0):** Canvas Roots is in early alpha release.
+Core features are stable and well-tested (GEDCOM import, tree generation, canvas styling), but some advanced features are not yet implemented.
+See [Known Limitations](docs/known-limitations.md) for details.

 **Canvas Roots** is an Obsidian plugin that automatically generates complex family trees directly onto the Canvas using specialized genealogical layout algorithms for non-overlapping, relationship-aware positioning.

 This Obsidian plugin is designed for genealogists, historians, and world-builders.
 It transforms structured data in your Markdown notes (relationships, dates, locations) into perfectly laid-out family trees directly on the Obsidian Canvas.